 Well, as you know, we filed a brief that was prepared by the Solicitor General, Mr. McCree, which I think is compatible with what you would have wanted.
 This is the White House position, because I personally approved the brief.
 I am not a lawyer.
 And the Attorney General filed it on behalf of me and the entire administration.

-Overall, presidents took strong positions on pending cases in 19 of the 40 speeches in which they took a position on a case (47.5%).
+Overall, presidents took strong positions on pending cases in 19 of the 40 speeches in which they took a position on a case (47.5 percent).
 Interestingly, no president took a strong position until George H. W. Bush in 1989.
-Since that date, presidents took strong positions in 63% of speeches, with Presidents Clinton and Obama most frequently taking strong positions, in 67% of their respective speeches.
+Since that date, presidents took strong positions in 63 percent of speeches, with Presidents Clinton and Obama most frequently taking strong positions in 67 percent of their respective speeches.
 Considered as a whole, Figure 2.4 reveals that, though strong position taking has increased over time, this is not the dominant strategy for presidents when they take positions on pending cases.
 Instead, presidents more frequently take weaker positions on cases, a strategy that is consistent with addressing issues of public concern to demonstrate that they are in touch with issues important to the American people and appealing to their political bases, rather than attempting to influence the outcome of the Court’s decisions.

-Figure 2.4.
-The Number of Strong Positions Taken on Supreme Court Cases by Presidents, 1953–2017
+XX INSERT Figure 2.4.
+The number of strong positions taken on Supreme Court cases by presidents, 1953–2017 NEAR HERE XX

 Figure 2.5 illuminates how often presidents discuss pending cases that align with their policy priorities.
-To determine whether a case addresses one of the president’s top legislative priorities, we matched our cases with Eshbaugh-Soha’s (2005) and Eshbaugh-Soha and Miles’ (2008–2009) lists of domestic presidential priorities, and added the Affordable Care Act for the Obama administration.
+To determine whether a case addresses one of the president’s top legislative priorities, we matched our cases with Eshbaugh-Soha’s (2005) and Eshbaugh-Soha and Miles’s (2008–2009) lists of domestic presidential priorities, and added the Affordable Care Act for the Obama administration.
 We also matched one foreign policy priority not on these lists of domestic proposals – the War in Iraq – with one Supreme Court case during the George W. Bush administration – Hamdan v.
 Rumsfeld (2006) – to create a final list of cases that involved presidential priorities.

 Figure 2.5.
-The Number of Speeches on Supreme Court Cases Involving Presidential Policy Priorities by Presidents, 1953–2017
+The number of speeches on Supreme Court cases involving presidential policy priorities by presidents, 1953–2017

-Figure 2.5 indicates that presidents addressed cases that aligned with their policy priorities in 17 of 40 speeches in which they took a position on a pending case (42.5%).
-Notably, only five of the 11 presidents in our sample discussed any cases involving their policy priorities.
-Of those that did, Presidents Clinton and Obama discussed the most priority-related cases, in 66.7% and 58.3% of their respective speeches.
+Figure 2.5 indicates that presidents addressed cases that aligned with their policy priorities in 17 of 40 speeches in which they took a position on a pending case (42.5 percent).
+Notably, only 5 of the 11 presidents in our sample discussed any cases involving their policy priorities.
+Of those that did, Presidents Clinton and Obama discussed the most priority-related cases, in 66.7 percent and 58.3 percent of their respective speeches.
 Overall, these results support the view that presidents do not discuss cases to influence the Court.
 If this were the president’s primary strategy, we would expect to see far more attention devoted to cases that implicate their policy priorities.
-Instead, we find further evidence that presidents discuss pending cases to show the citizenry that they are response to matters of public concern, including those not involving policy priorities.
+Instead, we find further evidence that presidents discuss pending cases to show the citizenry that they are responsive to matters of public concern, including those not involving policy priorities.

-Figure 2.6.
-The Average Number of Words in Presidential Speeches Involving Pending Supreme Court Decisions, 1953–2017
+XX INSERT Figure 2.6.
+The average number of words in presidential speeches involving pending Supreme Court decisions, 1953–2017 NEAR HERE XX